Giorno Giovanna: Reception

 Other critics dislike Giorno's characterization, specifically as Golden Wind reaches its finale.
-Sam Leach of Anime News Network feels that Giorno isn't deserving of his new position as the boss of Passione as the reviewer wants the character to show a little more charisma, resulting in the reviewer believing that it doesn't hold as much importance as Diavolo's defeat.
-Moreover, the reviewer felt that in comparison to the characters seen in the part who feel more engaging, Giorno doesn't hold the same emotional attachment and how his and Diavolo's "legendary battle between obvious good and obvious evil isn't developed enough to serve as a counterbalance to the rest of the cast".
+Sam Leach of Anime News Network feels that Giorno is not deserving of his new position as the boss of Passione as the reviewer wants the character to show a little more charisma, resulting in the reviewer believing that it does not hold as much importance as Diavolo's defeat.
+Moreover, the reviewer felt that in comparison to the characters seen in the part who feel more engaging, Giorno does not hold the same emotional attachment and how his and Diavolo's "legendary battle between obvious good and obvious evil isn't developed enough to serve as a counterbalance to the rest of the cast".
 Sakaki of Toonami Faithful feels Giorno is a "Jo-bro" of his own part, as the reviewer finds the other characters to be more interesting than him.
 Reverse Thieves sees Giorno as boring that the reviewer feels Bucciarati is more of a protagonist, citing that Giorno barely gets the time to shine in spite of his backstory, appearance, and ambitions, how he ends up falling flat as a character, and feeling like a plot device providing more as an observer.
-The reviewer also criticizes his Stand for being complicated whose abilities don't unify as a single power in comparison to Star Platinum and Crazy Diamond's being straightforward and Araki not utilizing some of the cited power-ups.
-Surreal Resolution thinks that Giorno's characterization doesn't feel realized, with his familial baggage not being touched upon throughout the story and how wasted it is that Polnareff couldn't provide any insight on the character due to their connection with Dio.
+The reviewer also criticizes his Stand for being complicated whose abilities do not unify as a single power in comparison to Star Platinum and Crazy Diamond's being straightforward and Araki not utilizing some of the cited power-ups.
+Surreal Resolution thinks that Giorno's characterization does not feel realized, with his familial baggage not being touched upon throughout the story and how wasted it is that Polnareff could not provide any insight on the character due to their connection with Dio.

 Critics praised the beatdown against Cioccolata which is seen as a famous and anticipated fight amongst the fandom.
 Jennifer Sherman also commends Kensho Ono's depiction of Giorno during the scene, calling it amazing that they find the rest of the episode to be a blur.
 Sam Leach finds it to be one of Giorno's most satisfying victories.
 David King of Bubbleblabber finds the beatdown to be satisfying in spite of the length in the anime.
 Katherine Simon of The Ball State Daily believed that David Production delivered the scene, due to its animation of the barrages and Kensho Ono's screams.
 The reviewer also viewed it as being a fitting end to Cioccolata.

 Popularity and merchandise

-Anime Trending reveals Giorno is ranked 4th in the poll of Male Characters Charts in Fall 2018 Anime Season.
+Anime Trending reveals Giorno is ranked fourth in the poll of Male Characters Charts in Fall 2018 Anime Season.
 Giorno was ranked 10th of the craziest hairstyles in Charapedia.
 Merchandise has been created on Giorno's likeness including a Nendoroid, clothing, sneakers, accessories, watches, fountain pens, wallets, coin purses, card holders, card cases, and chocolates.